UBC-InfoVis/447-materials/programming-assignments/skeletons/p1/assignment.md

 *Submit the entire __p1__ project as a zip file to Gradescope before the due date.
 Include all modified files.
 Failure to follow instructions will result in an administrative penalty of up to 20%*

 Before starting this programming assignment, we highly recommend completing the following tutorials: [Tutorial 3: Data Joins](../../../tutorials/3_D3_Tutorial_Datajoin) and [Tutorial 4: Basic Interactivity](../../../tutorials/4_D3_Tutorial_Basic_Interactivity).
-If you are having trouble with your assignment, referencing the tutorials first is often the best place to start!
+In addition, we created case studies for P1 to reference that walk you through more complicated examples of visualizations.
+We highly recommend going through them prior to starting P1: [Case Study: Drought](../../../case-studies/case-study_drought/), [case Study: Measles](../../../case-studies/case-study_measles-and-vaccines/) If you are having trouble with your assignment, referencing the tutorials first is often the best place to start!

 ### Template and Submission